AWMucsd/AWMucsd.github.io/README.md

 # Figured we could put notes for ourselves here:

 In the index.md file, the image is the long horizontal one

+# Ideas

+Make the "blog" tab an "events" tab and have "posts" be info about mentor-mentee, 4 yr plan, etc